 If all things are passing – good and bad, people and possessions – what’s the point of becoming too attached to anything?

 Many friends, lovers and family members are surprised by the Old Soul’s disconnection from the cares of the world.
 Understandably, this can be unsettling, even a little upsetting for some.
 However, the Old Soul still maintains a sensitivity that few understand, and often display traits that can be linked to the Empath.

-The Old Soul, a perpetual observer of life, tends to have a “been there, done that” mentality, that many, including even the Old Soul himself, finds puzzling.
+Still, the Old Soul, a perpetual observer of life, tends to have a “been there, done that” mentality, that many, including even the Old Soul himself, finds puzzling.
 Backstabbing, gossiping, fighting, as well as addictions, money issues and other day to day problems rarely affect Old Souls.

 As physical existence begins to lose its charm, the Old Soul faces deeper existential problems.
 This, perhaps, is why the Old Soul often feels world-wary and tired.